Unconditional Love is a Contradiction of Terms

 Married couples were often taught to provide unconditional acceptance to each other and by extension to their children.
 This was particularly so in regards to emotions.

-Emotions are morally neutral and thus should be accepted without judgment by both spouses.
+Emotions are morally neutral and thus should be accepted without judgment.
 Yet it is also true that some emotions like panic, terror, rage for example, cause people distress and unconditional acceptance doesn’t really help them or those who live with them.

 Moreover, many people extrapolated the idea of unconditional acceptance of emotions to unconditional acceptance of the behaviours that arose from those emotions.
 This was a dangerous and damaging idea that facilitates abusive behaviour and normalises the breaking of sacred vows.